SUSE/machinery/manual/docs/machinery_security_implications.1.md

 * show
 * compare
 * serve
+* list

-All of the commands (listed above) also have a `--html` option.
+All of the commands listed above also have a `--html` option.
 When this option is used, Machinery starts a web server what will listen on the IP address `127.0.0.1`.
-The `serve` command offers also a `--public` option what makes the server listen on all configured IP addresseses.
+The `serve` command offers also a `--public` option which makes the server listen on all configured IP addresses.

 **WARNING:** When making the server reachable from the outside, users can modify the link to access also other descriptions.
 There is currently no way to restrict the access to only one